Bins, recycling and street cleaning

 The vast majority of our residents make sure their waste is disposed of responsibly, but fly tipping is still something we have to deal with.
 To make sure your waste doesn't end up being disposed of illegally, follow the advice in our tripping up the tippers campaign and on our Fly-tipping page.
 You could get a fine of up to £5,000 if your waste is found fly tipped.

 Residents are also asked not to burn waste at home as this creates air pollution and causes a nuisance to your neighbours.
 Fires can quickly get out of control and the fire service is reporting an increase in call outs.

-In West Suffolk, we recycled 40.01% in 2018/19.
+In West Suffolk, we recycled 40.01% in 2018-19.
 Recycling for both residents and businesses is easy with our kerbside collections and 174 bring sites.
-To find out more about what you can recycle as part of our blue bin recycling collections why not take a look at our getting your recycling right leaflet?
+To find out more about what you can recycle as part of our blue bin recycling collections why not take a look at our together we can get our recycling right leaflet?
 For more tips on reducing, reusing and recycling, the Suffolk Waste Partnership website Suffolk Recycling is packed with offers, tips and ideas.

 We’re asking residents to help cut down on the amount of waste they produce by:

 - reducing food waste by following our #foodsavvy tips